ThomasRahm/CuraEngine/README.md

 ## Things that should be done
 - Reducing the amount of settings (I would like some input in that regard)
 - Evaluating what the default settings should be.
+- Try to shorten cradle lines that collide with branches before removing them.
+Shorten cradle lines that are longer than they should be if the reason that they are longer is a cradle line above it that was removed.
+- Refactoring to improve code quality.
+- Looking over and solving/deciding what to to for all "Todo" comments.